holoviz/datashader/docs/topics/index.rst

 * `param dashboard <param_dashboard.html>`_
    30-line dashboard for datashader plots based on the Param library.

+* `bay trimesh <bay_trimesh.html>`_
+   Rendering a triangular mesh of water depths in the Chesapeake and Delaware bay areas.

 * `solar <solar.html>`_
    Solar radiation data.